 • When: Thursday, April 16, 2026, 5 p.m.
 Pacific time.

 • Format: Freeman will lead a free hour-long conversation with Hass, which will include a reading by him and questions from the audience.
+Joining them will be poet Jesse Nathan, author of Eggtooth.
 Produced by Alta Journal for streaming on Zoom.

 REGISTER FOR ZOOM EVENT